 Depending on what you sell, this is a good stage to have your sales rep standing by to answer all potential questions and guide the customer towards making a purchase.
 The sales team should show them best practices and tips and tricks on how to make the most use out of the product they’re about to purchase.

-Immediately after the sale, sign them up for an onboarding email sequence to show them around the product.
+Immediately after the sale, sign them up for a post-purchase SMS or an onboarding email sequence to show them around the product.
 Give them insider info for using the app which your free customers wouldn’t have a chance to access.
 Give them special deals on your upcoming promotions.

 These are all great ideas to keep your customers engaged even after they’ve signed and paid for everything.
 Since keeping an existing customer (or upselling to them) is cheaper than acquiring a new one, there is massive value in focusing your post-sales efforts on retention and preventing churn.